-Probability is something we understand very clearly when it comes to sports, but it seems to be a concept that we struggle with as a trader.
+Probability is something we understand very apparently when it comes to sports, but it seems to be a concept that we struggle with as a trader.

-We realise (because it’s been mentioned a few times) that the difference between a trader and a gambler – if we where to picked one thing – is adding or not adding probability into the mix of reward and risk.
+We realise that the difference between a trader and a gambler – if we were to pick one thing – is adding or not adding probability into the mix of reward and risk.

 Some sports lend themselves very well to the example of probability.
-Basketball, tennis and (particularly) golf come to mind.
-I mentioned basketball last week because the point scoring matches well the traders multiples of reward to risk.
+Basketball, tennis and golf come to mind.
+I mentioned basketball last week because the point scoring matches well the trader’s multiples of reward to risk.

-In basketball we can score 3 points from a shot taken from outside of the defenders area; 2 points from inside the area; and 1 point from a free shot, if the opponent commits a foul.
+In basketball we can score 3 points from a shot taken from outside of the defender’s area; 2 points from inside the area; and 1 point from a free throw, if the opponent commits a foul.
 As a trader we often look to achieve a minimum target that is 3, 2 and 1 times our actual risk.
-(I like this to be planned risk but it is actual risk that the traders equation depends).
+(We use planned risk, but it is actual-risk that the trader’s equation depends).

-A free shot is never available in trading, therefore, I’d equate the 1-point attempt, in basketball terms, to the lob up court to a teammate in the hope of a quick score.
-The risk of interception is high but the probability, if our own team member catches it, of scoring quickly is also high.
+A free shot is never available in trading.
+Therefore, I’d equate the 1-point attempt, in basketball terms, to the lob up the court to a teammate in the hope of a quick score.
+The risk of interception is high but the probability, if our team member catches it, of scoring is also high.

-In our basketball match, if we lob the ball up court but we don’t have a team member to receive it we have given the ball away; if we take a 3 point shot at basket when we have no defenders between us and the basket we have merely reduced our probability for no good reason.
+In our basketball match, if we lob the ball up court but we don’t have a team member to receive it we have given the ball away.
+If we take a three-point shot at the basket when we have no defenders between us and the basket we have merely reduced our probability for no good reason.

-Our judgement of probability in sports is generally very good – instinctively making a workable probabilistic assessment; but as a trader we often ignore this all important aspect.
+Our judgement of probability in sports is very good – instinctively making a functional probabilistic assessment, but as a trader, we often ignore this all-important aspect.

-Technical trading is a financial ‘sport’ where we can only participate against the professional league.
-At that level we cannot get probability, reward and risk confused.
+Technical trading is a financial ‘sport’ where we can only participate in the professional league.
+At that level we cannot get the probability, reward and risk confused.
 To do so is the same as chucking the ball up court without a receiver.
-As want-to-be traders however we seem to do this all the time (ignore probability) and wonder why we don’t win.
+As want-to-be traders, however, we seem to do this all the time (ignore probability) and wonder why we don’t win.